“I thought football being a religion was a figurative saying, but in Buenos Aires, it’s literally the case.”

 It was now time for our next game, and it was one of the top teams.
 Vélez Sarsfield have ten titles to their name, and our hosts Ramiro and Fernanda were amazing.
 They described the passion of this fanbase, donating hard-earned money each month.
 It makes you wonder, where does such loyalty come from?
 The big clubs in Europe should certainly take note.
 This well-maintained stadium was full of these fans, proud and approachable – we even shook hands with a Presidential candidate, and met the great Carlos Tevez.
 What a club, a top club on all fronts!

-And so concluded our trip to football heaven.
+And so concluded our football adventure to football heaven that is Argentina.
 Seeing all this in one week, we felt like the luckiest people on earth – thanks to the help of Homefans!